sh-lee-prml/PeriodWave/README.md

 - We have released PeriodWave.
 -->
 ### 24.08.16
-In this repositoy, we provide a new paradigm and architecture of Neural Vocoder that enables notably fast training and acheives SOTA performance.
+In this repositoy, we provide a new paradigm and architecture of Neural Vocoder that enables notably fast training and achieves SOTA performance.
 With 10 times fewer training times, we acheived State-of-The-Art Performance on LJSpeech and LibriTTS.

 First, Train the PeriodWave with conditional flow matching.
 - [PeriodWave](https://arxiv.org/abs/2408.07547): The first successful conditional flow matching waveform generator that outperforms GAN-based Neural Vocoders